Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 The figure slumped on the altar is all that remains of Gustav Herrenghast, a lawful evil human cleric who tried to obtain the Icon of Ravenloft and did not survive the attempt.
 See "Treasure" below for more information on the icon and Gustav's possessions.

-A sculpted stone railing cordons off the upstairs bal­ cony, which is described in area K28.
+A sculpted stone railing cordons off the upstairs balcony, which is described in area K28.

 TREASURE

 The statuette on the altar is an artifact called the Icon ofRavenloft (see appendix C).
 Any evil creature that touches the statuette must make a DC 17 Constitution saving throw, taking 88 (16d10) radiant damage on a failed save, or half as much damage on a successful one.
 The statuette is safe for all creatures to handle once it is no longer in contact with the altar.

 Gustav's corpse wears a handsome, fur-lined black cloak embroidered with golden thread (worth 250 gp) and a suit of chain mail, both nonmagical.
-Gustav's blackma. ceisamaceofterror.
+Gustav's black mace is a mace of terror.

 FORTUNES OF RAVENLOFT